Olympus E-M5 II vs Sony NEX-7

 |1.||Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 |4.||Olympus E-M5 III||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the E-M5 II offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the NEX-7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Sony NEX-7?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M5 Mark II: